csr88/MultiUser-Chat-Application/README.md

-Phase 2.2 - Handling User Login (no ServerMain since no chages was made in ServerMain java file)
+Phase 2.2 - Handling User Login (no ServerMain since no chages were made in ServerMain java file)